Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 - Run

-- Eval and AOT paths produce identical results for all passing journeys (2026-03-09: all 12 journeys PASS/PASS on both eval and AOT)
+- Eval and AOT paths produce identical results for all passing journeys — all 13 journeys eval=aot

 - Journey results archived in